 Ways to Give:

-Click the button above to give one time or monthly with a credit/debit card or PayPal account.
+Click the button above to give with a credit/debit card or PayPal account.

 Click HERE to give using Vanco E-Giving.
 This option does charge our church a small fee, but donors may choose to cover this fee.

 Click HERE to print out the easy enrollment form to give from a checking or savings account.

 Mail the completed form to the St. Paul’s church office (402 N Aurora St, Ithaca, NY 14850).

 You can now give directly on your phone each week or set up monthly giving through PayPal with the UMCgo app!

 Find instructions for download and making a profile HERE.

 Mail to the St. Paul’s church office (402 N Aurora St, Ithaca, NY 14850).

 You may choose to designate your donation in the memo line.
 Checks may also be placed in the offering plate as you exit in-person worship.